Share this article via

 I remember another time, where she was telling us stories of how she met a ghost in her old room.

 One night, she decided to confront the ghost boy and scare him away for good.
-It sounded quite diligent and brave in her mind that she never expected the ghost would instead steal a kiss from her and vanished to thin air.
+It sounded quite diligent and brave in her mind that she never expected the ghost would instead steal a kiss from her and vanished into thin air.

 “He never came back, the little ghost boy?”
 I asked and she nodded.